rjohnvictor/ChatApplication/README.md

 - Install geny motion plugin from tools->SDK manager->plugins->genymotion
 - And in geny motion set up the ADK manager by settings->ADK->android SDK path
 - Start the virtual device in geny motion
-- Click on the geny motion icon from the toolbar and select the ADK :)
+- Click on the geny motion icon from the toolbar and select the ADK to install SDK or for instant run :)